Quick navigation:

 Target time to create 10 posts 45-60 minutes using AI-assisted workflows

-Core channels to prioritize Instagram Reels + Stories, TikTok, QR menu hero image, Google Business Profile, email header
+Core channels to prioritize Instagram Reels + Stories.
+Also TikTok, QR menu hero image, Google Business Profile, and email headers

 Review cadence Monthly: refresh with seasonal twist on the same hero dish

 It’s a Tuesday lull between lunch and dinner.
 Your best-selling mac and cheese is still steaming on the line.
-You know that one dish could be the star of Instagram, your QR menu, and next week’s catering email-but you’ll be back on the expo line in 10 minutes, so the idea dies there.
+That one dish could shine on Instagram.
+It could work on your QR menu.
+It might star in next week’s catering email.
+It could boost your delivery app photo optimization.
+But you’ll be back on the expo line in 10 minutes.
+The idea dies there.

-Meanwhile, guests are opening your profiles daily to decide where to eat, and competitors are filling their feeds with AI-polished food photos.
-According to Gartner, marketing teams using generative AI are already multiplying content output without multiplying staff.
-Independent operators and small groups need the same edge-but without new headcount or $3,000 photo shoots.
+Meanwhile, guests check your profiles daily.
+They decide where to eat.
+Competitors fill their feeds with AI-polished food photos.
+According to Gartner, marketing teams using generative AI multiply content output.
+They do it without more staff.
+Independent operators need the same edge.
+They need results without new hires or $3,000 photo shoots.

 Find your true hero dish